jklzz02/Cities-Rest-API/README.md

 GET http://domain/v1/cities?id={city_id}
 ```

-inserting the id as a `query parameter` allows to retrieve the information of the city with that specic id.
+Inserting the id as a `query parameter` allows to retrieve the information of the city with that specific id.

 #### Example request with ID